The Essential Qualities of a Good Story

 In my opinion, a good story has conflict throughout and characters the reader will care about.
 I don’t believe the story; what happens to the characters is nearly as important has how these events impact the character’s lives, how they’ve evolved and grown, or in some instances, how they’ve stuck to their principles and not changed by events in the story.
 An example of this type of story would be the movie High Noon.

 From an interview with John Grover, Author of “Feminine Wiles”

 A good story is about style.
 The writing style makes it unique.
 And secondly, to make the reader care about your characters.
 Without empathy for your characters, readers won’t care what happens to them.
 Once they care, you can really rev things up.
-I think it is all in the way you tell the story and how the characters come to life.
-Write about what you know, add in touches from your life and real people and it will come to life.
+I think it is all about how you tell the story and how the characters come to life.
+Write about what you know, add in touches from your life, and real people, and it will come to life.

 So, what, in your opinion, are the essential qualities of a good story?